-If you are you traveling internationally for the first time or just want to be sure you don’t forget anything important before your next international trip, here is a checklist list of things to do before international travel:
+If you are you traveling internationally for the first time or just want to be sure you don’t forget anything important before your next international trip, here is a list of essential things to do before international travel.

 1. Make sure you have a valid passport.